Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: The Dirac equations

-\begin{defn} For each boundary component and Dehn-twist region of the page, the above extension gives a contact form (\ref{eqn_S2S1_contact_00}) on $S^2 \times S^1$.
-These contact forms will be called the \emph{associated contact forms}. \end{defn}
+\begin{defn} For each boundary component and Dehn-twist region of the page, the above construction gives a contact form (\ref{eqn_S2S1_contact_00}) on $S^1 \times S^2$.
+These contact forms will be referred as the \emph{associated contact forms}. \end{defn}

+We now choose an adapted metric and fix a trivialization of $\underline{\mathbb{C}}\oplus K^{-1}$ of the associated contact form on the $S^1\times S^2$.
+We focus on the associated contact form of the tubular neighborhood of the binding.
+For the associated contact form of the Dehn-twist region, the construction is essentially the same.
+The only difference is that $f$ and $g$ are replaced by $\tilde{f}$ and $\tilde{g}$.